 The Stackyard Marquee

-If you want the more rustic, countryside experience, the 1½ acre paddock (about the size of a football field) allows you ample space to put up a large marquee or two for your whole day’s activities, even with the scattered trees.
-There’s room for generators, luxury loo block, shower hut, outside games and much more.
+If you want the more rustic, countryside experience, the 1½ acre paddock (about the size of a football field) allows you ample space to put up a large marquee or two for your whole day’s activities, among the scattered trees.
+There’s room for generators, shower hut, outside games and much more.
 The dappled shade is a real bonus on those boiling days when you need to escape the sun, and your marquee will of course provide that shelter from the rain.
 The paddocks are also available for your guests to camp or glamp.
 This can be arranged through specialist suppliers, who only take payment from those guests who want to book them, but there is space for personal tents to be pitched as well.

 The House and Garden